linkedin/rest.li/docs/unstructured.md

 UnstructuredDataWriter provides a setter for the required Content-Type header and an OutputStream instance for writing the binary data that goes into the response content.
 The final response will then be sent to the client after the GET method is successfully returned.

 ## Consume Unstructured Data
-The response wire format contains the Content-Type header and content payload exactly as they were specified in the GET method without any alterations from Rest.li framework.
-That means the response can be consumed directly by any http client with no special client-side handling required.
+The response wire format contains the Content-Type header and content payload exactly as they were specified in the GET method without any alterations from the Rest.li framework.
+This means the response can be consumed directly by any HTTP client with no special client-side handling required.

 Example: Using the GET endpoint in a HTML anchor